RUNEX-RNX/murder-mystery-2/README.md

-# Murder mystery 2
+# RNXhub
-scripts murder mystery 2
+scripts for murder mystery 2

 <!-- How to use -->
 ## How to use